GE units get DoJ subpoenas over subprime mortgages

 "We will cooperate with the Justice Department's investigation, which is at an early stage," GE said in a filing on Friday.
 (1.usa.gov/1OBr12o)

-WMC, which is a now defunct subprime lending unit, was sold in 2007, while GE Capital houses the company’s finance business.

-GE also said the civil division of justice department was investigating potential violations of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA) by WMC and its affiliates.
-(Reporting by Arunima Banerjee in Bengaluru; Editing by Sriraj Kalluvila)
+GE said the department’s civil division was investigating potential violations of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA) by WMC and its affiliates.

+WMC, now a defunct subprime lending unit, was sold by GE in 2007.

+The company is also winding down GE Capital, which at one point accounted for almost half of GE’s profit.
+The unit’s rising funding costs during the 2008 financial crisis nearly sank the entire company.